limorl/monorepo-python-sample/docs/semantic-release.md

 ## Package Versioning
 * Each package has it's own version in this monorepo
-* Package version is incremented following the [Semantic Versioning Convention](https://semver.org/) - This requires conventional commit messages as described bellow
+* Package version is incremented following the [Semantic Versioning Convention](https://semver.org/) - This requires conventional commit messages as described below
 * The configuration of `python-semantic-release` this will be centralized in the root's `pyproject.toml` file.
 * The monorepo root is not considered a package, but its version is managed and incremented whenever one of the packages is incremented
 * Since the branch policy uses squash and merge - all commit messages are squashed into a single one which is assumed to be of the [conventional commit message format](https://python-semantic-release.readthedocs.io/en/latest/commit-parsing.html) (more details below)